Rahul-693/Rahul-693/README.md

 # Hi there 👋, I'm Rahul!

 Welcome to my GitHub profile!
-I'm a passionate developer with a focus on front-end technologies and building dynamic web applications.
+I'm a passionate developer with a focus on back-end technologies and building dynamic web applications.
 Here's a little bit about me:

 ## 💬 About Me
 - Back-end developer